npcghost/npcghost.github.io/_posts/2023-09-08-Diagnoses.md

 ### Depression
 <details>
-They gave me this required survey thing with questionnaires that didn't make much sense to me since a lot of the answers could be misconstrued with being ill.
+They gave me this required survey with questionnaires that didn't make much sense to me since a lot of the answers could be misconstrued with being ill.
 Like not socializing much, having little energy.
 But I suppose that led to my depression diagnosis.
-Ha
 </details>

 ### GAD